velmie/alternea/readme.md

 Parses the given JSON string and, if it is valid, returns the value it represents.

+#### format("%s %d", "example", 25, ...)

+Produces a string representation of zero or more values using format string similar to the "printf" function in C.

+Follow [the link](https://pkg.go.dev/github.com/zclconf/go-cty/cty/function/stdlib#Format) for more details.

+Alias name: **printf**

 ### Root Block

 The root block is an area of the configuration file that is not nested within other blocks.